ZetaVII/Task-Manager-App/Specification.md

 * Changes to the task are reflected in the list on the overview page.

 ### Alternate Sequences
-1. The user enters a a task that doesn't exist.
-	1. The user clicks the "Find" button.
-	2. System prompts the user to enter a different title.
-2. The user deletes the contents of the title field without typing a new title.
+1. The user deletes the contents of the title field without typing a new title.
 	1. The user clicks on the "Save changes" button.
 	2. System prompts the user to enter a title.